NAMD: Virtual Follow-up Computed Tomography Synthesis via Nodule-Aligned Multimodal Diffusion Models for Early Lung Cancer Diagnosis: Experiments and Discussion

 We compare our method with several representative deterministic and stochastic generation approaches.
-We finetune from pretrained weights for SD1.5 \citep{Rombach_2022_CVPR} and Flux~\citep{flux2024}.
+We finetune from pretrained weights for SD1.5 \citep{Rombach_2022_CVPR}, which is a representative method in text-to-image methods.
 We evaluate against McWGAN \citep{wang2024enhancing} and CorrFlowNet~\citep{wu2025early} which target the same progression prediction task we do.
-Because DDL-CXR~\citep{yao2024addressing} and ImageFlowNet (SDE)~\citep{liu2025imageflownet} were originally developed for domains distinct from lung LDCT scans and utilize specialized architectures, we trained these models from scratch following their original implementations.
+As DDL-CXR~\citep{yao2024addressing} and ImageFlowNet (SDE)~\citep{liu2025imageflownet} were originally developed for domains distinct from lung LDCT scans and utilize specialized architectures, we trained these models from scratch following their original implementations.